predictionmachine/pm-github-actions/README.md

 **Question:** How can I add secrets to repo and test them in workflow?

-**Answer:** Secrets are encrypted environment variables that you create in an organization, repository, or repository environment.
-The secrets that you create are available to use in GitHub Actions workflows.
-You can read more about how to setup secrets in the repo [here](https://docs.github.com/en/actions/reference/encrypted-secrets)
+**Answer:** Yep.
+Secrets are encrypted environment variables that you create in an organization, repository, or repository environment.
-To use the secret in your workflow file you can simply use an expression: `${{ secrets.YOUR_SECRET_NAME }}` to evaluate your secret in workflow steps.
+To use the secret, simply use an expression: `${{ secrets.YOUR_SECRET_NAME }}` in a workflow step.
+You can read more about how to [setup secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)

+##

+**Question:** How do I tweak configurations of the checkers?

+**Answer:**
+If you want to pass additional args, change location of config file, proceed as follows:

+ - For black replace the value of `black_args: '--config=pyproject.toml'` in [pm-gh-actions.yml](.github/workflows/pm-gh-actions.yml).
+This workflow uses default configuration provided by black.
+  - For flake8, replace the value of `flake8_args: '--config=setup.cfg'` to your config file present in the repo.
+  - For interrogate, you need to add configuration file path to `interrogate` command in [pm-gh-actions.yml](.github/workflows/pm-gh-actions.yml) file.
+  - For mypy replace the value of `mypy_flags: '--config-file=setup.cfg'` to your config file present in the repo.
+  - For pytest, you need to add configuration file path to `pytest` command in [pm-gh-actions.yml](.github/workflows/pm-gh-actions.yml) file.
 ##

 **Question:** How can I execute an additional workflow after this workflow succeeds?